There may be something lurking within the gut, when and where it is least expected.

-Many people with ME/CFS have underlying viruses such as Epsteinn Barr virus and cytomegalovirus.
+Many people with chronic fatigue have underlying viruses such as Epsteinn Barr virus and cytomegalovirus.
 So the tips below can help you to boost your immune system.

 First I’ll give you some tips to reduce your risk of getting ill in the first place.
 Then, I’ll let you in on some of my strategies to recover from that cold you may still get from time to time.